alexander-rykov/user-storage-project/README.md

 - [ ] Create a new branch with name "step2", and switch to this branch.

-_UserStorageService_ is responsible to only for storing users, but also for generating new identifier and data validation.
+_UserStorageService_ is responsible not only for storing user records, but also for generating new identifier and data validation.
 You will apply [Single Responsibility Principle (SRP)](http://sergeyteplyakov.blogspot.com.by/2014/08/single-responsibility-principle.html) to the service in the next two refactorings.

 - [ ] [Extract Class refactoring](https://refactoring.guru/extract-class): extract [strategy](https://refactoring.guru/design-patterns/strategy) of generating new user identifier into a new class.
   * Create a new interface in _UserStorageServices_ project, give it a meaningful name.